-Lecturers: Jack Lang, Stewart McTavish and others

-Suggested hours of supervision: 2 (example classes if requested)

-Prerequisite courses: Business Studies, Security, Economics, Law & Ethics
+Lecturers: Jack Lang, Stewart McTavish and others No. of lectures: 8 Suggested hours of supervision: 2 (example classes if requested) Prerequisite courses: Business Studies, Security, Economics, Law & Ethics

 This course aims to give students an outline of the issues involved in setting up an e-commerce site.